capacitor-community/sqlite/docs/API.md

 - [API_DB_Connection_Wrapper_Documentation](https://github.com/capacitor-community/sqlite/blob/master/docs/APIDBConnection.md)

+## SQLite Commands Within the Plugin

+ - SQLite Data Definition Language commands (such as CREATE, ALTER, DROP) should be executed using the `execute` plugin method.

+ - SQLite Transaction Control commands (including BEGIN TRANSACTION, COMMIT, ROLLBACK) should also be executed using the `execute` plugin method.

+ - SQLite Data Manipulation Language commands (like INSERT, UPDATE, DELETE, REPLACE) should use the `run` plugin method if they involve bind values.
+They can utilize either the `execute` or `run` plugin methods if no bind values are involved.

+ - SQLite Data Query Language commands (SELECT) should be executed using the `query` plugin method.

+ - SQLite Special commands (PRAGMA) should be executed using the `execute` plugin method.

 ## Databases Location

 The plugin add a suffix "SQLite" and an extension ".db" to the database name given as options in the `capConnectionOptions` or `capSQLiteOptions` ie (fooDB -> fooDBSQLite.db).
 If the name given contains the extension `.db` it will be removed ie (foo.db) will become internally (fooSQLite.db) after adding the suffix.